Taking Advantage of Director Dealings with CFDs

 Note: those examples of director dealings are taken from the past on purpose (not because the articles are out-of-date).
 The examples are only provided as an illustration and are not intended to be a tip to buy into these companies.

-Thus if directors are buying shares in the company, this can be a good indication for the future, particularly if more than one director is doing so.
+Thus, if directors are buying shares in the company, this can be a good indication for the future, particularly if more than one director is doing so – in particular if the purchases involve the chairman or CEO making a major investment.
 The size of the investment is also important.
-But you should consider that this may also be a ploy to boost public confidence in the company, particularly if there has been some damaging news.
+News that a new chairman or chief executive officer (CEO) has taken a sizable stake in a company that he has just joined is often a bullish signal and is likely to attract other investors to follow suit.
+But you should consider that this may also be a ploy to boost public confidence in the company, particularly if there has been some damaging news and directors want to improve market confidence.
 Bear in mind that the director probably has a significant investment in the company already, and the value of these existing shares is at risk if the public loses confidence, so a further modest investment could prove to be prudent if it saves the shares from a price collapse.

-While buying shares can be interpreted positively much of the time, directors selling shares in their company is hard to categorize.
+While buying shares can be interpreted positively much of the time, directors selling shares in their company is hard to categorize as the reason for sale could be unrelated to a company’s prospects (directors are also known for selling shares for personal reasons).
 Deciding whether to short with CFDs should be based not only on the directors actions, but also on other indications that the shares will decline.
 Without knowing the directors personal circumstances, you do not know whether they need to sell shares to meet personal commitments, such as school fees, or to fund a new car.
-They may have reached a stage in the company's expansion when they feel that they deserve to spend some of the profits made on a new house.
+They may have reached a stage in the company’s expansion when they feel that they deserve to spend some of the profits made on a new house.
 They may even just be seeking diversification in case something happens, without any reason to expect a problem.
-Once again, if more than one director takes this action, it may be more significant.
+Once again, if more than one director takes this action, it may be more important especially if the sales are significant and it could signal a good opportunity to go short.

 So in summary, watching the directors dealings can be a worthwhile CFD strategy, and it is easily done with the facilities of the Internet.
-However, it's best not to base your trading solely on their actions, but take account of other information too.
+However, it’s best not to base your trading solely on direction dealings, but to also take account of other information and the bigger picture.